RAbraham/mercylog_tutorial/README.md

 - A self driving car sofware can take declarative statments like 'Drive me from Home to Work'.
 How the software achieves that task can depend on traffic conditions, toll road preferences etc.
 - SQL is _theoretically_ declarative.
 When we write "SELECT * from TABLE_A INNER JOIN TABLE_B", each database(Oracle or PostgreSQL) are free to choose 'how' to achieve that goal.
 For e.g, Oracle may load `TABLE_A` into memory first because it's a small table while PostgreSQL may load `Table_B` into memory first because it is used more frequently.
 This is probably the worst explanation of SQL engines :P but hopefully you get the idea.

+- RAJ: Another aspect of declarativity may be that the order in which the statements appear does not matter unlike imperative languages.

 What does this declarativity give us?
 RAJ

 RAJ->  What does declarative mean? "statements of a Datalog program can be stated in any order. " Allows optimization.
 See the success of SQL.